venkataravuri/ai-ml/docs/gen-ai/finetune-llms.md

  - If your task heavily relies on understanding context, prioritize attention layers.
  - Later layers: Task-specific adaptations

+**Layers Typically Targeted for LoRA Adapters**

+- **Attention Layers**:
+  - Query and Value Projections: These layers are crucial for the model's ability to focus on relevant parts of the input data.
+  - Commonly Used Modules: q_proj, k_proj, v_proj, and o_proj are often targeted as they directly influence the attention mechanism.
+- **Feedforward Layers**:
+  - Linear Layers: These include any linear transformations within the model, such as those used in feedforward networks after attention layers.
+  - Examples: gate_proj, down_proj, and up_proj are frequently included in the adaptation process.
+- **Output Layers**:
+  - Final Linear Layer: This layer is responsible for producing the final output of the model and can also benefit from fine-tuning through LoRA.

 ## Quantization

 - [Ultimate Guide to Fine-Tuning in PyTorch : Part 1 — Pre-trained Model and Its Configuration](https://rumn.medium.com/part-1-ultimate-guide-to-fine-tuning-in-pytorch-pre-trained-model-and-its-configuration-8990194b71e)

+## Intstruction Tuning

+Instruction Fine-tuning aka.
+In-context Learning is a technique that leverages the LLM’s ability to learn from the context of the input.
+By providing a few prompt-completion examples before the actual query, the LLM can infer the task and the desired output format from the examples.
+In-context learning does not require any additional training of the model, but it relies on the model’s pre-trained knowledge and reasoning skills.|

+Instruction fine-tuning is a strategic extension of the traditional fine-tuning approach.
+Model is trained on examples of instructions and how the LLM should respond to those instructions.

 ### Finetune Llama 2